Sea Container Risk Management Policy (SCRMP) and Standards for sea container inspection stands frequently asked questions

 An increased inspection schedule is required to ensure structural integrity.

-Modified flat racks are not acceptable for the design and construction of
+Modified flat racks are not acceptable for the design and construction of new stands.

 Is there a requirement for a stand’s certification to be kept at the premises?